sanmayshelat/multi-armed-bandits/README.md

 A repository created while learning the fundamentals of multi-armed bandits.

 Contains:
-- `bandit_dgp`: Which simulates outcomes from pulls of multi-armed bandits (Bernoulli trials)
+- `bandit_dgp`: Which simulates outcomes from pulls of multi-armed bandits (Bernoulli trials and Gaussian outcomes)
 - `mab_algo`: Which has the following algorithms for exploration-exploitation:
   - greedy (can have optimistic initial values)
   - epsilon-greedy (can include a decay rate for epsilon)